thelo-gaultier/docker-workshop-installation/2-docker-concept/README.md

 ## 2.7.
 Expose containers ports

+A container may expose some ports, this way other services can reach the container.
+The port exposition is declared in the container specification. ( we will see how to expose a port later)

 * Step 1 Let’s run a simple web application.
 We will use the existing image training/webapp, which contains a Python Flask application:

 ```{r, engine='bash', count_lines}